-[Heading amended by No. 19 of 2010 s.
+[Heading inserted: No. 15 of 1978 s.
+7; amended: No. 19 of 2010 s.
 4.]

 Extract from the sixth supplementary agreement, in which the agreement referred to in section three of this Act as from time to time amended in accordance with this Act is referred to as “the principal agreement”.